Step One: Find the book in the library catalogue.

-You can search specific databases that recommended by your Knowledge Specialist in their Subject Guide.
+You can search specific databases that recommended by your Subject Librarian on their Subject Guide.

-Select the subject of your topic. e.g. Not for profit.
+Select the subject of your topic. e.g. Business.

-In the Subject Guide, select the Databases tab to get a list of databases recommended by your Library Knowledge Specialist.
+In the Subject Guide, select the Databases tab to get a list of databases recommended by your Subject Librarian